Timoteij: Bodil Bergström

 Born 20 June 1991, she is from Skara.
 In addition to being a vocalist for the band, she was the band's accordion player.

 Elina Thorsell

 Born 27 April 1991, she is from Skövde.
 In addition to being one of the band's vocalists, she was also the flute player in the band.

 Johanna Pettersson

 Born on 31 May 1991, she is from Tibro.
 In addition to being a vocalist in the band, she was the band's violinist.
-Johanna Pettersson left Timoteij in early 2014.
-She declared: "I'm Leaving Timoteij!
+Pettersson left Timoteij in early 2014.
+She declared: "I'm leaving Timoteij!
 After four amazing years the time has now come for me to move on to work on my dancing career.
 I’m excited about what the future holds for me, and I’m starting off with spreading my wings in New York this summer."